viking-saver/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 [!INCLUDE [new-24h2](includes/new-24h2.md)]

-To help keep these credentials safe, LSA protection is enabled by default on all devices (MSA, Entra joined, hybrid, and local).
-For new installs, it's enabled immediately, and for upgrades, it's enabled after an evaluation period.
+To help keep these credentials safe, LSA protection is enabled by default on all devices (MSA, Microsoft Entra joined, hybrid, and local).
+For new installs, LSA protection is enabled immediately, and for upgrades, it's enabled after an evaluation period.

 Users have the ability to manage the LSA protection state in the Windows Security application under **Device Security** > **Core Isolation** > **Local Security Authority protection**.

-To ensures a seamless transition and enhanced security for all users, the enterprise policy for LSA protection takes precedence over enablement on upgrade.
+To ensure a seamless transition and enhanced security for all users, the enterprise policy for LSA protection takes precedence over enablement on upgrade.

 [!INCLUDE [learn-more](includes/learn-more.md)]